-I’ve received a lot of requests lately for this post about wood kitchen so here it is:
+I’ve received a lot of requests lately for this post about an unstained wood kitchen so here it is:

 A classic white kitchen will always be my first choice.
-But since they have (happily) been trending in the last 9 years since the fresh (grey) trend happened, and as the average trend cycle lasts about 10 years, well, there are naturally those who are looking for something new or different.
+But since white kitchens have (happily) been trending in the last 9 years since the fresh (grey) trend happened (and the average trend cycle lasts about 10 years) … well, there are naturally those who are looking for something new or different.

 And guess what?
-There’s a whole new look for wood kitchens, and it’s much fresher.
+There’s a whole new look for wood kitchens, and it’s so much fresher.

-Lots of recently designed wood kitchens I’ve seen, have managed to sidestep the main issue with traditional ones: dated stains and finishes that are intended to create a “rich” look like cherry, golden oak or espresso but tend to look heavy, dark and overly formal.
+Lots of recently designed wood kitchens I have seen, manage to sidestep the main issue with traditional ones: dated stains and finishes that are intended to create a “rich” look like cherry, golden oak or espresso tend to look heavy, dark and overly formal.

 And I’ve talked a lot about how a particular stain will date a kitchen quickly.
-For example, although there are outliers, generally, golden oak kitchens peaked in the 80s, cherry and orange maple 10 years after that, and then espresso in the early 2000s.
-They look of their time, and this is why I caution against installing a wood stained kitchen.
+For example, although there are outliers, generally, golden oak kitchens peaked in the 80s, cherry and orange maple wood kitchens 10 years after that, and then espresso kitchens had their moment in the early 2000s.
+They look like relics of their decade, and this is why I caution against installing a wood stained kitchen.

-Right now, the wood stain that will be associated with this trend moment is anything grayed, weathered or “reclaimed”.
+Right now, the wood stain that will be associated with this trend at the moment is anything grayed, weathered or “reclaimed”.

 It’s much more difficult to guess the date of white cabinets, unless a trendy backsplash gives them away.

-Second, they are much less likely to be combined with busy earthy granite and tile which is what made the dated warm wood kitchens so heavy and hard to live with.
+Second, they are much less likely to be combined with busy earthy granite and tile which is what made the dated warm wood kitchens and made them so heavy and hard to live with.

 In the nicest current wood stained kitchens, there is a beautiful balance of natural wood tones and crisp white.